Every planar graph with the Liouville property is amenable: Square tilings and the two crossing flows

+We claim that the unique edge (of $E(H)=E(H^*)$) in $supp(f) \cap supp(h)$ incident with $x$ is the edge corresponding to $y$.
+To see this, note first that $supp(f_i)$ avoids all edges incident with $x$ by \eqref{Pi}, and so it remains to check our claim for the part of $f$ and $h$ arising as lifts of the unit flows we sent along $P_f$ and $P_h$.
+Since $P_f$ stays within a roundabout of $\Hr$ except precisely at $y_1$ and $y_3$, by the definition of a lift we deduce that the only edges in $supp(f)$ incident with $x$ are the edges corresponding to $y_1$ and $y_3$.
+Since $P_h$ contains exactly one of these vertices $y$, we deduce that $supp(h)$ contains the corresponding edge, but does not contain the other edge in $supp(f)$ incident with $x$.
+This proves our claim.

+Finally, no edge that is not incident with $x$ can lie in $|supp(f) \cap supp(h)|$ by properties \eqref{P0}--\eqref{Pii}: these properties were designed exactly so as to prevent further intersections.

-Thus, in the uniquely absorbing case, it only remains to prove that we can indeed choose vertices $x_i$, flows $f_i$, and paths $P_i$ with properties \eqref{P0}, \eqref{Pi} and \eqref{Pii} above.
+Thus, in the uniquely absorbing case, it only remains to prove that we can indeed choose vertices $x_j$, flows $f_j$, and paths $P_j$ with properties \eqref{P0}, \eqref{Pi} and \eqref{Pii} above.

-For this, recall that the length of the circumference of \cc\ is 1, and let $M_i, 1\leq 4$ denote the meridian of \cc\ whose width coordinate is $i/4 \ (\mod 1)$.
-For each $i$, let $h_i\in (0,\frac{1}{16})$ be small enough that every \rbt\ of \Gr\ meeting $M_i$ at a point whose height coordinate is less than $h_i$ has width less than $1/8$, where the width of a \rbt\ $O$ is defined to be the maximum width of a line segment contained in $\tau[O]$; such a choice is possible because $\tau[O]$ is two squares wide at each horizontal level by \eqref{stvi} (where we use the fact that $O$ bounds a face of \Gd), and a square that starts close to the bottom of \cc\ cannot be very wide.
-In addition, we choose $h_i$ even smaller, if needed, to ensure that if $x$ is a vertex such that $\tau(x)$ meets $M_i$ below height $h_i$, then $w(\tau(x))< 1/8$; this is possible because there are are only finitely many edges $e$ with $w(\tau(e))$ greater than any fixed constant since $\cc$ has finite area, and $\tau(x)$ is at most three squares $\tau(e)$ wide by \eqref{stv} and the fact that \Gd\ is 4-regular.
+For this, recall that the length of the circumference of \cc\ is 1, and let $M_j, 0\leq j < 4$ denote the meridian of \cc\ whose width coordinate is $j/4$.
+Let $S$ be the set of roundabouts $O$ that contain an edge $e$ with $w(\tau(e))\geq 1/8$.
+As the set $S$ is finite, we may let $b>0$ be the least vertical coordinate in the set $\bigcup_{O\in S} \tau(O)$, where $\tau[O]:= \bigcup_{e\in E(O)} \tau(e)$ comprises the squares of the edges of $O$.
+For each $j$, pick $h_j< \min(b,1/16)$.
+In addition, we choose $h_j$ even smaller, if needed, to ensure that if $x$ is a vertex such that $\tau(x)$ meets $M_j$ below height $h_j$, then $w(\tau(x))< 1/8$; this is possible because there are only finitely many edges $e$ with $w(\tau(e))$ greater than any fixed constant since $\cc$ has finite area, and any horizontal line segment meets $\tau(x)$ in at most three squares by \eqref{stv} and the fact that \Gd\ is 4-regular.